adamsulemanji/CourseMonitoring/README.md

 - `npx cdk deploy` deploy this stack to your default AWS account/region
 - `npx cdk diff` compare deployed stack with current state
 - `npx cdk synth` emits the synthesized CloudFormation template

+The command `eslint --write` will fix the linting issues in the project put this in the `package.json` under `lint staged` to run it before commiting the code.